ptoshkov/integratedterminal/README.md

 ### Does the toolbox work in MATLAB Online?
 Yes, the MATLAB Online servers use Ubuntu so you can install the terminal.

-Upload the installer to your MATLAB Drive, run it and when it says *100%* click the `x` to stop the installation.
+Upload the installer to your MATLAB Drive, run it and when it says *100%* click the X to stop the installation.
 The terminal will still be installed correctly.

 ![](integratedterminal/images/online.png)